 What if I/my young person isn't keen on one of the activites or wants to sleep?

-At each venue the youth can opt out of the activities arranged (the activities have all been arranged by year 12-13’s from various schools on a youth committee).
-When we are at Northcity (from 1:30-4pm) there will be a room for those who want to sleep.
+At each venue the youth can opt out of the activities arranged (the activities have all been arranged by year 11-13’s from various schools on a youth committee).